LibreOffice/help/help3xsl/README.txt

 New ‘Object’ tag
 -----------------------------------------------------------------

 The filter online_transform.xsl now support the <object> tag defined for XHP files to allow a generic object in the browser.
-The <object> tag now maps to the folowing HTML5 tags:
+The <object> tag now maps to the following HTML5 tags:
 Maps to HTML5 <video> tag:

 <section id="video">